Leave a comment

 King Minos would have been happy for the foreign prince to rid him of the Minotaur, but he thought he stood little chance.
-He led Theseus to the entrance to the labyrinth and wished him goodbye for he never expected to see him again.
-Then Theseus ventured into the maze, and a little way in, he tied one end of the ball of thread to a beam.
+He led Theseus to the entrance of the labyrinth and wished him goodbye – for he never expected to see him again.
+Theseus ventured into the maze, and a little way in he tied one end of the ball of thread to a beam.
 He went further and soon he was in complete darkness.
 He had to feel his way along the walls, and around the twists and turns of the labyrinth.
 All the while he unwound the ball of wool that Ariadne had given him.
-Somewhere, deep inside, the bull was stamping and snorting, impatient to meet its latest sacrifice.
+Somewhere deep inside, the bull was stamping and snorting, impatient to meet its latest sacrifice.

-They set sail immediately for Athens, and in her heart Ariadne was overjoyed because she would soon marry her hero or so she believed but he had different plans.
+They set sail immediately for Athens, and in her heart Ariadne was overjoyed because she would soon marry her hero – or so she believed – but he had different plans.
 On the way back, they stopped at the island of Naxos to gather supplies.
-Ariadne walked to the end of the beach, paddling in the waves and Theseus told the sea captain to set sail as fast as he could.
+Ariadne walked to the end of the beach, paddling in the waves, and Theseus told the sea captain to set sail as fast as he could.
 Poor Ariadne was marooned on the island of Naxos abandoned by her faithless lover.
 She stood high up on the cliffs and watched his sail disappear over the horizon.
-As she shed bitter tears, Bacchus, the god of wine heard her weeping and decided to cheer her up as best he could.
-He led his procession to her – wild animals and dancing servants – banging on drums and sounding trumpets.
-He took her crown from her head, and cast it up into the sky, it soared up to the heavens and its jewels turned into stars and formed a constellation in the shape of a crown.
+As she shed bitter tears, Bacchus, the god of wine, heard her weeping and decided to cheer her up as best as he could.
+He led his procession to her; wild animals and dancing servants banging on drums and sounding trumpets.
+He took her crown from her head, and cast it up into the sky.
+It soared up to the heavens and its jewels turned into stars and formed a constellation in the shape of a crown.

 As Theseus sailed away, he was laughing with the sea captain about the trick they had played.
-But Poseidon, the god of the seas heard them and was angry with Theseus for his betrayal of the Princess.
-He sent a storm to toss his ship.
+Poseidon, the god of the seas, heard them and was angry with Theseus for his betrayal of the princess – he sent a storm to toss his ship.
 The white sales were ripped and torn and fell into the raging seas.
-The ship survived the storm, but the captain was forced to repair his ship and use the second set of sails – the black ones that were meant to signal failure.
+The ship survived the storm, but the captain was forced to repair his ship and use the second set of sails – the black ones which were meant to signal failure.